Notched sticks to calculators: the history of counting machines

 Adders, as the name implies, were good for adding and not much more.
 Using them for multiplication or division was theoretically possible, but required the user to repeatedly re-enter the same operand, possibly dozens or hundreds of times.
 Not only was this error-prone, but the process was markedly slower than performing the same calculation with pen and paper.

 The next major invention, credited to Gottfried Wilhelm Leibniz in 1672, was the separation of the input register and the output register (“accumulator”) of a calculator.
 In this design, modifying the input register had no immediate effect on the output value.
-The number would be added to (or subtracted from) the output only when the operator turned a special crank.
+The number would be added to (or subtracted from) the output only when the operator turned a special crank, thanks to a fairly simple coupling mechanism known as the stepped drum.

 Because the entered value persisted in the input register, multiplication and division could be accomplished by simply spinning the crank a desired number of times.
 Further, a separate turn counter could be furnished to minimize mistakes; and a movable coupling between the registers could be used to permit rapid multiplication by powers of ten.